elixir-lang/elixir/lib/elixir/pages/references/naming-conventions.md

 # Naming Conventions

-This document is an overview of the naming conventions in Elixir, from casing to punctuation characters.
-See [Syntax reference](syntax-reference.md) for a complete description of the naming rules and allowed characters.
+This document is a reference of the naming conventions in Elixir, from casing to punctuation characters.

+The naming convention is, by definition, a subset of the Elixir syntax.
+A convention aims to follow and set best practices for language and the community.
+If instead you want a complete reference into the Elixir syntax, beyond its conventions, see [the Syntax reference](syntax-reference.md).

 ## Casing